vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-copier.md

         - !kube-*
 ```

-That is, neither `kube-public`, `kube-system` or other namespaces starting with `kube-` will be targetted, they being generally reserved by Kubernetes itself.
+That is, neither `kube-public`, `kube-system` or other namespaces starting with `kube-` will be targeted, they being generally reserved by Kubernetes itself.
 The `!` before the names indicates the namespace will be excluded.

 If you need to target these namespaces, you will need to list them explicitly using `matchNames`, which will negate the default.
 When using `labelSelector` and you need to exclude certain namespaces even though it may have matching labels, you can list those namespaces in `matchNames` with the leading `!` to have them excluded.
 When overriding `matchNames` to list excluded namespaces, you will need to manually include the exclusion for `kube-public` and `kube-system` if necessary.